 - A. Applicability.
-Floor area ratio shall apply to all one- and two-unit structures, except on rear lots, whether new or existing, according to the FAR limits contained in the Table below.
+Floor area ratio shall apply to all one- and two-unit -family structures, except on rear lots created under the provisions of section 30-15(r), whether new or existing, according to the FAR limits contained in the Table below.
 The following exceptions shall apply: - 1.
-For construction on lots created before 12/7/1953, an additional increase in FAR of 0.02 above the amount shown in the table below shall be allowed, provided that new construction proposed using additional FAR granted under this paragraph shall comply with setback requirements for post-1953 lots.
+For construction on lots created before 12/7/1953, an additional increase in FAR of 0.02 above the amount shown in the-table-below shall be allowed, provided that new construction proposed using additional FAR granted under this paragraph shall comply with setback requirements for post-1953 lots.
 Any increase in FAR granted through this Section may not create or increase nonconformities with respect to lot coverage or open space and may not be used in conjunction with Sec.
 8.8.3.D.4. - 2.
 An increased FAR may be allowed by special permit if the proposed structure is consistent with and not in derogation of the size, scale and design of other structures in the neighborhood.